tgrecojr/goldfinch/README.md

 }
 ```

-You can work with both secrets together, and Goldfinch will merge all keys from both secrets for listing, searching, and retrieval.
+Goldfinch will automatically merge all keys from both secrets for listing, searching, and retrieval operations.

 ## Prerequisites